 Throughout the session, we work to define the business needs, the end users, and the solution we're bringing those users.
 We identify the situations in which they will use the product and its features, and we determine their motivations.
 Together, we decide what success looks like — for the whole project and for customers.

-- Methods: How do you get it?
+- How do we get them hooked?

 - "needs" (must haves, top priority)